 Donors want to know what monthly giving at your charity looks like.
 Do you have one monthly transaction date for all your donors?
 (We recommend choosing the beginning of the month when credit cards are least likely to be maxed out.)

 Do you give your donors the option to choose the transaction date?
-Some donation platforms allow donors to choose the day of the month and maximum number of monthly intervals right on the online donation form.
+Some donation platforms allow donors to choose the day of the month and the maximum number of monthly intervals right on the online donation form.
 Flexibility in giving means more monthly donations!

 Donors also want to know how to pause or stop monthly donations if personal circumstances change.
 Reassure them by letting them know that you can “pause” rather than outright cancel their recurring giving.
 This is a way of putting donations on “hold” for a future time when the donor feels comfortable with the monthly expense.
 And of course, donors should be assured that they can cancel their monthly donation at any time and will not receive further solicitations if that’s their wish.